UNSW-oceanography/AMDOT-EXT-Tutorials/README.md

 _Hemming, Michael P., et al. "Exploring Multi-decadal Time Series of Temperature Extremes in Australian Coastal Waters."
 Earth System Science Data (2024)_

+Code provided here was developed by Michael Hemming as part of a project funded by the University of New South Wales (UNSW).
+Code is provided "as is" without any warranty as to fitness for a particular purpose under a Creative Commons 4.0 license (http://creativecommons.org/licenses/by/4.0/)

 [![CC BY 4.0][cc-by-shield]][cc-by]
 =======
 If you use this code please cite as written below: